amaliak/mexBBFMM3D_easy/README.md

 ## Summary

-This package includes instructions and set-up information for using mexBBFMM3D, a method for **fast matrix matrix multiplication**.
+This package includes instructions and set-up information for using mexBBFMM3D, a method for **fast matrix-matrix multiplication**.
 The package is intended for, but not limited to, use within inversion codes that require multiplication of large covariance matrices with other vectors or matrices.
 Examples are provided.
 Also, we include an application of the package to performing matrix decomposition using randomized SVD.
 Comparison files are provided for showcasing the efficiency of the provided algorithm.

+Other important applications of the BBFMM3D package include multiplication of more generic matrices A with vector x, where A is given by a kernel of the form  `A_ij = K(r_i - r_j)` where `(r_i,r_j)` are given points in 3D, as well as for calculation of the square root of a matrix: `A = B^2`, for A symmetric positive definite.
+For more information on more advanced applications see   [here](https://github.com/ruoxi-wang/BBFMM3D).

 ###Functions and nomenclature
-1. BBFMM3D: Perform fast (linear) multiplication of a kernel matix Q with a vector or matrix: P = QH
+1. BBFMM3D: C++ code for performing fast (linear) multiplication of a kernel matix Q with a vector or matrix: P = QH

 2. mexBBFMM3D: Matlab interface for BBFMM3D.

-3. randSVD: Performs approximate singular value decomposition of covariance matrix to obtain the first N eigenvectors and eigenvalues
+3. randSVD: Code to perform approximate singular value decomposition of covariance matrix to obtain the first N eigenvectors and eigenvalues.
+The method includes matrix-matrix multiplications.
+In the standrard version, these multiplications are performed with straight matrix-matrix multiplication.

-4. randSVD with mexBBFMM3D: Performs approximate singular value decomposition for large covariance kernels Q. BBFMM3D is used for fast multiplication of the Q matrix with random vectors within the randSVD code.
+4. randSVD with mexBBFMM3D: Performs approximate singular value decomposition for large covariance kernels Q. BBFMM3D is used to accelerate matrix-matrix multiplications of the Q matrix with random vectors within the randSVD code.

 ###Disclaimer